Hero Background

 "While auction clearance rates can be used to establish whether it's a buyers' or sellers' market, it's important to keep in mind that they fluctuate and often don't tell the whole story."

 Keep in mind, however, auction clearance rates fluctuate and are not the whole story.
 You also need to factor in the volume of properties that go to auction in any given timeframe.
-So high auction clearance rates may not always necessarily indicate a strong market - especially if it is for a locality where only a small number of properties are sold every week/month/year.
+So high auction clearance rates may not always necessarily indicate a strong market - especially if it's for a locality where only a small number of properties are sold every week/month/year.

 However, it's hard to determine when the right time to sell at auction may be.
 While clearance rates can be down when you decide to start marketing, they may recover by the time you hold your auction.
 On the other hand, clearance rates may dip even more.
 You have no way of knowing in advance.